 Zoning protocols for mixed-use areas include traditional subdivisions, urban or downtown CBDs (central business districts), PUDs or Planned UnitDevelopments, or other special designation.

-The Atlanta Regional Commission does an outstanding job of outlining the necessary criteria that every good mixed-use development should meet:
+The Atlanta Regional Commission does an outstanding job of outlining the necessary criteria that every successful mixed-use development should meet:

-A mixed-use project considers many factors, including transportation, employment, residential and environmental to create a more holistic space for living, working and playing.
+A successful mixed-use project considers many factors, including transportation, employment, residential and environmental to create a more holistic space for living, working and playing.
 In other words, according to the American Planning Association, a mixed-use development should provide communities, cities and towns with:

 Adaptive reuse is an environmentally responsible alternative to demolition and replacement.
 It transforms an existing space with new commercial and/or residential opportunities, reduces our carbon footprint, and gives buildings a second life to preserve their history while bringing it into the future.

 We love the feel of a mixed-use development done right.
 Every mixed-use development is unique and distinct, and with over three decades of global experience (across Asia, West Africa, and North America), the senior associates at the Nadi Group understand that there’s never been a project quite like yours.
 Our diverse and international experience means we are REALLY particular about creating the right combination of uses, blending environmental, social and economic drivers to create your unique mixed-use cocktail.